 Price Georges housing authority

-They process applications for the Housing Choice Voucher Program, or HCVP.
+They process applications for the Housing Choice Voucher Program, or HCVP (also known as section 8).
 The tenant based voucher system can help pay a portion of rent, and the amount is based on the tenants income.